Antibody Detection

 • Minimum Specimen Requirements

-Serum: 0.25 mL per antibody
+Serum/Plasma/CSF: 0.25 mL per antibody

 • Specimen Stability

-• Refrigerated: 14 days
+• Refrigerated: 3 days

-• Frozen: 6 months
+• Frozen: indefinite

 • Specimen Rejection

-Any specimen types other than serum.
+Any specimen types other than serum, plasma, or CSF.

 • Transport Temperature